syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 {% endhighlight %}

-Output of PercentageTextBox when ReadOnly is “True” is as follows.
+Output of PercentageTextBox when ReadOnly is “true” is as follows.
 PercentageTextBox values cannot be edited or changed.